5 mg, 10 mg, 20 mg, 40 mg, 80 mg prolonged release tablets

 The effects of overdosage will be potentiated by the simultaneous ingestion of alcohol or other psychotropic drugs.Treatment of oxycodone overdosage

 : primary attention should be given to the establishment of a patent airway and institution of assisted or controlled ventilation.
+The pure opioid antagonists such as naloxone are specific antidotes against symptoms from opioid overdose.
+Other supportive measures should be employed as needed.

 In the case of massive overdosage, administer naloxone intravenously (0.4 to 2 mg for an adult and 0.01 mg/kg body weight for children) if the patient is in a coma or respiratory depression is present.
 Repeat at the dose 2 minute intervals if there is no response.
 If repeated doses are required then an infusion of 60% of the intial dose per hour is a useful starting point.
 A solution of 10 mg made up in 50 ml dextrose will produce 200 micrograms/ml for infusion using an IV pump (dose adjusted to the clinical response).
 Infusions are not a substitute for frequent review of the patient's clinical state.
 Intramuscular naloxone is an alternative in the event that IV access is not possible.
 As the duration of action of naloxone is relatively short, the patient must be carefully monitored until spontaneous respiration is reliably re-established.
 Naloxone is a competitive antagonist and large doses (4 mg) may be required in seriously poisoned patients